…As Lagos set to earn first 13% oil derivation in December

 The governor, further noted that the state would be expecting an increase in federal allocation through the 13 per cent derivation from oil and gas in 2017 budget, a development he said would be expected to start from December, 2016.

-Ambode added that the state would ensure more collaborations with local and international investors, especially in the areas of road network expansions, transports, housing and environments.
+Ambode added that the state would ensure more collaboration with local and international investors, especially in the areas of road network expansions, transports, housing and environments.

 He recognised the efforts of members of the Lagos State House of Assembly in the governance of the state.

-“Almost all projections in the 2016 budgets have been carried out, despite the economic situation.
+“Almost all projections in the 2016 budget have been carried out, despite the economic situation.
 I commend the governor for a number of life-changing projects introduced,” Obasa said.

-He said that the House would ensure that the 2017 deliver on inclusive growth and prioritise the welfare of the residents, calling on heads of Ministry, Department and Agencies to cooperate with the House while on oversights.
+He said that the House would ensure that the 2017 budget delivers on inclusive growth and prioritises the welfare of the residents, calling on heads of ministry, department and agencies to cooperate with the House while on oversight visits.

-“Since the inception of the eighth Legislative Assembly, your House of Assembly has made immense contributions through legislations and resolutions that are geared towards legal backing for policies, programmes and other activities of the Government as well as to aid development in all the 57 Councils of the state,” he said.
+“Since the inception of the 8th Legislative Assembly, your House of Assembly has made immense contributions through legislations and resolutions that are geared towards legal backing for policies, programmes and other activities of the Government as well as to aid development in all the 57 councils of the state,” he said.